Brighton railway station: Passenger station

-The station site was extended for the opening of the Brighton Lewes and Hastings Railway on 8 June 1846 (which had been purchased by the L&BR in 1845).
+The station site was extended for the opening of the Brighton, Lewes and Hastings Railway on 8 June 1846 (which had been purchased by the L&BR in 1845).
 In July 1846, the L&BR merged with other railways to form the London, Brighton & South Coast Railway.

-Further extensions to the station occurred during the mid-19th century but only a limited number of additional platforms could be added because of the awkward sloping site.
-By the late 1870s the facilities were inadequate for the growing volume of traffic and so the existing platforms were lengthened to be able to accommodate two trains, and the three separate roofs were replaced by an overall roof during 1882/1883.
+Further extensions to the station occurred during the mid-19th century, but only a limited number of additional platforms could be added because of the awkward sloping site.
+By the late 1870s, the facilities were inadequate for the growing volume of traffic and so the existing platforms were lengthened to be able to accommodate two trains; the three separate roofs were replaced by one overall roof during 1882-83.